dirakx1/Dockeriot/README.md

 * Fast integration of new features in a chain of devices allowing testing deploying and integration.
 * Fast integration with distributed technologies like blockchain.

-"Note": Although here we depict a general platform, the first layer that is developed is the "things layer"
+"Note": Although here we depict a general platform, the first layer that is developed is the [Things Layer](ThingsLayer.md)

 ## General scheme